Real-IAD Variety: Pushing Industrial Anomaly Detection Dataset to a Modern Era: Introduction

+\gbb{Our extensive experiments yield two pivotal insights, \textbf{scalability bottlenecks} and \textbf{paradigm robustness}.
+We observe that an increase in category diversity leads to a significant performance degradation (10\%-20\%) in state-of-the-art MUAD methods, revealing their limited scalability when tasked with handling multiple category distributions.
+In contrast, zero-/few-shot approaches, particularly those leveraging large-scale vision-language models, demonstrate remarkable robustness.
+Their performance remains consistent regardless of category count, eventually surpassing MUAD methods once a certain complexity threshold is reached.}

 In summary, our contributions are threefold: \begin{itemize} \item We present Real-IAD Variety, a large-scale IAD dataset featuring unprecedented category diversity, extensive industry coverage, and high-quality pixel-level annotations.
-It expands the category count to 160 across 28 industries, 24 material types, and 22 color variations with 198,960 images, representing a substantial advancement over existing IAD benchmarks.
+It expands the category count to 160 across 28 industries, 24 material types, 22 color variations and \gbb{27 defect types} with \gbb{198,950} images, representing a substantial advancement over existing IAD benchmarks.

 \item We establish comprehensive benchmarks on Real-IAD Variety across three critical IAD settings: multi-class unsupervised anomaly detection, multi-view anomaly detection, and zero-/few-shot anomaly detection, facilitating systematic evaluation of current methodologies.